Irenicism: Evaluation of early modern irenicism

 [Ecumenical historians] have tended to assume the existence of an irenical 'essentialism' in which the association of Christian unity with peace, toleration and ecumenism is presupposed. [...]
 In fact, most thinkers of this period accepted that religious unity was a good idea, in the same way that they believed that sin was a bad idea.
 The problem was that, of course, different people wanted irenicism on different terms. [...]
 Different interpretations of irenicism could have direct political implications, making the rhetoric of Christian unity an important tool in the political conflicts of the period.

 It is in that light that he comments on the irenists' succession: Erasmus, Cassander, Jacob Acontius, Grotius, then John Dury, who spent much time on a proposed reconciliation of Lutherans and Calvinists.

 Modern usage

 Irenical has become a commonly used adjective to design an idealist and pacific conception, such as the democratic peace theory.

 False irenicism or false eirenism is an expression used in certain 20th-century documents of the Catholic Church to criticize attempts at ecumenism that would allow Catholic doctrine to be distorted or clouded.
-Documents using the term include the encyclical Humani generis, promulgated by Pope Pius XII in 1950, the Second Vatican Council's 1964 Decree on Ecumenism, Unitatis Redintegratio, and Pope John Paul II's Ut unum sint and his 1984 post-synodal apostolic exhortation, Reconciliatio et paenitentia.
+Documents using the term include the encyclical letter Humani generis, promulgated by Pope Pius XII in 1950, Pope Paul VI's encyclical letter, Ecclesiam Suam, the Second Vatican Council's 1964 Decree on Ecumenism, Unitatis Redintegratio, Pope John Paul II's Ut unum sint, and his 1984 post-synodal apostolic exhortation, Reconciliatio et paenitentia.